Read our Trustees' biographies

 Sue read history at Clare College Cambridge, trained as a teacher and did a post-graduate course in museum education at the University of Leicester.
 As Director of Policy at the Museums, Libraries and Archives Council (MLA) she created the ground-breaking quality and impact framework, Inspiring Learning for All, which is now used in museums, archives and libraries all over the world.

 While at MLA she worked with public libraries and their partners to deliver a wide range of programmes, and with local museums to establish, and secure funding for the Renaissance in the Regions programme.

 She was awarded an MBE for services to museum education in 2014.
 Sue is also a trustee of the Yorkshire Sculpture Park.

-A Non-Executive Director of the University of Nottingham and a Trustee on the DRET Academy Trust, Louise is a Fellow of the Royal Society of Arts and The College of St George, Windsor Castle, a Board Member of The Marketing Group of Great Britain and the International Women’s Forum, and an award winning contributor to the European Sponsorship Association.
+A Non-Executive Director of the University of Nottingham and a Trustee on the DRET Academy Trust, Louise is a Fellow of the Royal Society of Arts, a Board Member of The Marketing Group of Great Britain and the International Women’s Forum, and an award winning contributor to the European Sponsorship Association.